 Ice Cube Relay Wiring Diagram

-Sep 17, 2025 ยท 8 min read
+8 min read

 Introduction to Relays and the Ice Cube Configuration

 A relay is an electromechanical switch controlled by a low-voltage signal.
-It allows you to switch high-voltage or high-current circuits using a low-power control signal.
+Day to day, it allows you to switch high-voltage or high-current circuits using a low-power control signal.
 This is crucial for safety and efficiency.
 The "ice cube" configuration refers to a specific arrangement of relays where multiple relays are interconnected, often used for controlling multiple outputs based on different input combinations.
 This setup is named for its visual resemblance to stacked ice cubes in a tray.
 It's highly versatile, allowing for complex switching logic with a relatively simple design.

 Understanding the Components of an Ice Cube Relay Circuit